betterlifegaming/ragemp-scripts/README.md

 # ragemp-scripts
-RageMP Scripts developed by the BetterLife MultiGaming Community
+RageMP Scripts developed by the New|Territory Community

 ## Available